baybird/javacode/README.md

-# oldschool
+# Old School
-Coding in old school
+This project was created for using old school programming in Java.